lasaths/HandyPi/README.md

    uv sync
    ```

-   This will:
-   - Create a virtual environment
-   - Install all Python dependencies including MediaPipe
-   - On Raspberry Pi, `uv` will automatically use [piwheels.org](https://www.piwheels.org) (configured in `pyproject.toml`) to find ARM-compatible builds
-   - May take several minutes on first run
+   This will create a virtual environment and install all Python dependencies.
+May take several minutes on first run.

-   **Note:** The project is configured to:
-   - Use [piwheels.org](https://www.piwheels.org) as an additional package index for ARM-compatible wheels
-   - Use `unsafe-best-match` index strategy to consider versions from all indexes (piwheels may have older MediaPipe versions than PyPI)
-   - This allows `uv` to find ARM-compatible wheels for Raspberry Pi, since PyPI doesn't provide ARM64 wheels for MediaPipe
+   **Note:** If `uv sync` fails with a MediaPipe installation error on Raspberry Pi, see the troubleshooting section below.

 ### Step 5: Configure Environment Variables